Cost to Stain a Fence

 Can I Apply Fence Stain Myself?

-If doing the job as a DIY project, then make sure you wear old clothing and gloves as it's near impossible to stain or paint a fence without getting some on you!
+If doing the job as a DIY project, then make sure you wear old clothing and gloves, as it's nearly impossible to stain or paint a fence without getting some on you!
 Decide on how you prefer to apply the stain or paint, whether that's with a roller, pump, brush, or power sprayer.

-Traditional paintbrushes work well with stain, and smaller 2-inch brushes work well for small hard to reach areas.
+Traditional paintbrushes work well with stains, and smaller 2-inch brushes work well for small hard-to-reach areas.
 Garden pump sprayers are a quick way to stain, but you need goggles, gloves and a breathing filter or mask.

 Rolling is not a recommended method for staining because it tends to leave the fence finished with uneven marks which need fixing afterwards.